survivejs/webpack-book/manuscript/02_webpack_compared.md

 ![Browserify](images/browserify.png)

 Dealing with JavaScript modules has always been a bit of a problem.
-The language itself actually didn't have the concept of modules till ES6.
+The language itself didn't have the concept of modules till ES6.
 Ergo, we have been stuck in the '90s when it comes to browser environments.
 Various solutions, including [AMD](http://requirejs.org/docs/whyamd.html), have been proposed.

 In practice, it can be useful just to use CommonJS, the Node.js format, and let the tooling deal with the rest.
 The advantage is that you can often hook into npm and avoid reinventing the wheel.